Download Coin Identifier App

 What coin scanners still get wrong

-- Low-light photos can hide mint marks, edge detail, relief height, and small date digits that separate common coins from scarcer varieties.
+- Low-light or blurry photos can hide mint marks, edge detail, relief height, and small date digits that separate common coins from scarcer varieties.

-- Rare species, varieties, patterns, proofs, tokens, and medals may look similar to cataloged coins but require specialist confirmation.
+- Rare varieties, patterns, proofs, tokens, and medals may look similar to cataloged coins but still require specialist confirmation.

 - Damaged coins can scan poorly when corrosion, cleaning, scratches, holes, bends, or heavy wear remove the features needed for matching.